grafana/xk6-tls/README.md

 # xk6-tls

-A k6 extension for TLS certificates validation and inspection
+A k6 extension for TLS certificates validation and inspection.

-Check out the extension's documentation [here](https://grafana.com/docs/k6/latest/javascript-api/k6-x-tls).
+For detailed API reference and advanced usage, see the [official documentation](https://grafana.com/docs/k6/latest/javascript-api/k6-x-tls).

+## What you can do

+- Fetch TLS certificate information from any host
+- Validate certificate expiration and properties
+- Access certificate details (for example subject, issuer, fingerprint)

 ## Get started